 If you’re giving five-minute presentation followed by a Q&A, you will approach that a little differently than if you’re giving a one-minute presentation!

-So how do you know what to include in pitching opportunities for varying lengths of time?
+So, how do you know what to include in a really short pitch?
+What about a 20-minute pitch?
 We’ve got you covered.
 In this article, I’ll review:

 - Tips from entrepreneurs who successfully pitched their businesses for funding

-This very brief time slot is a little brutal as far as pitches go, but if you’re nervous about speaking in front of people, there’s one big benefit: it’s over quickly.
-The challenge of course lies in using the time as wisely as possible.
+This very brief time slot is a little brutal—you have to be clear and concise—but if you’re nervous about speaking in front of people, there’s one big benefit: it’s over quickly.
+The challenge, of course, lies in using the time as wisely as possible.

-Palo Alto Software’s VP of Business Development Caroline Cummings has successfully raised nearly a million dollars in angel investment.
-In order to help entrepreneurs achieve funding success, she’s distilled the process into a series of manageable takeaways, and has even created a great format for a 10 minute pitch.
+Caroline Cummings has successfully raised nearly a million dollars in angel investment.
+To help entrepreneurs achieve funding success, she’s distilled the process into a series of manageable takeaways and has even created a great format for a 10-minute pitch.